Debra Wood, RN

 Special exercises can strengthen chest muscles.
 This can make it easier to breathe.

-Regular physical activity can reduce the workload on your lungs by building you endurance.
+Regular physical activity can reduce the workload on your lungs by building up endurance.
 Physical activity is also associated with improved quality of life.

 Follow your doctor's recommendations for activity levels and restrictions.